 From being in junior school I have always liked drawing.
 In senior school most of my exercise books were covered in drawings and doodles, invariably done when I should have been listening!
 In sixth form I loved making detailed botanical and anatomical drawings of the dissections we had to do.

-Blimey that sounds gruesome, I don't recall doing anything like that at school, it must have been banned by the early 80's!
+Blimey that sounds gruesome, I didn't study Biology in my 4th year, but would have loved to do that!
 On average how long does it take to complete a painting?
 The one you started at the art club seemed to be almost finished when we starting to pack up two hours later.

 Sometimes I finish a painting in an hour (if it’s watercolour.)
 Two or three sessions for others, but I often put them to one side then return at a later date with fresh eyes to see what can be improved, or all the mistakes.
 Occasionally I am reasonably satisfied with the result, but often it’s a case of “might do better but probably can’t”!